 Inside, the 5.8-cubic-foot capacity true convection oven is more than spacious.
 It also has a self-cleaning setting.
-If you’re in the market for a gas range and see this on sale for around $800, you’re definitely getting more features than you’d normally find at that price.
+If you’re in the market for a gas range and see this on sale for around $800, you’re definitely getting more features than you would normally find at that price.

 Who it’s for?
 Those looking for a well-built, affordable induction range.

 If you’re not sure what induction is, here’s a quick explainer for you.
 Just know that it’s all the rage in Europe, and has been for decades.
 As you can tell from the price of the Kenmore 95073, prices are a bit higher than found with gas and electric ranges.
 But if you’re in the market for an induction range, this is one of the least expensive.

 The Kenmore 95073 has four surface cooking elements, two of which are high-powered.
 It also has convection oven mode, a touchpad for setting oven temperature, and a warming drawer.
 The appliance boasts precise simmering and excellent baking and broiling, and the self-cleaning feature works well.